Skip to content

 // which helps visually map them onto parameters and return values

-When there are literals involved, they’ll be shown as is.
-Additionally, when values on the stack do not represent the parameters or Struct fields of the return type, only their type is given.
+When literals are involved, they’ll be shown as is.
+Additionally, when values on the stack do not represent parameters or Struct fields of the return type, only their type is given.

 keccak256

 // from a passed `Slice` `s`.
-Uses the Ethereum-compatible implementation.
+Uses an Ethereum-compatible* implementation.

 asm fun keccak256(s: Slice): Int {